qbicsoftware/research-data-management/docs/measurement/measurement_registration.md

 ### Genomics

-Within this view download the genomic specific templates xlsx file via the template component on the top right by clicking on the download icon(down arrow).
+Within this view download the genomic specific template's xlsx file via the template component on the top right by clicking on the download icon (down arrow).

 Once downloaded open the template file in Microsoft Excel, which contains the two sheets "Property Information" and "Metadata".
 ![register_measurements_ngs_measurement_template.png](images/measurement_registration_ngs_measurement_template.png)